Nitesh Estates Ltd Management Discussions.

-The Indian real estate industry witnessed subdued growth in FY2016.
-However, Bangalore market showed some resilience.
-The long term outlook still remains attractive due to economic growth, increasing urbanization, employment opportunities, affordability, favorable demographics, urbanization, and preferred location by NRIs, expats and IT/ITES professionals.
-Further, income tax benefits, interest subvention scheme and availability of financing options support the growing demand.
+In 2016, Indian real estate industry saw the biggest policy changes.
+Policies like GST and RERA are on their way to full implementation.
+The long term outlook still remains attractive due to economic growth, increasing urbanization, employment opportunities, a_ordability, favorable demographics, urbanization, and preferred location by NRIs, expats and IT/ITES professionals.
+Further, income tax benefits, interest subvention scheme, lower interest rates and availability of financing options support the growing demand.
 Management would adopt a cautious approach and observe the developments closely while making decisions.
 The key focus for us in the following year would be:

-Focus on execution and revenue recognition: There are 15 residential projects currently in execution having a developable area of 7.18 million sq ft.
-There are another 6 projects, across asset classes, having a developable area of 1.76 million sq ft which are in various stages of design and approval and are targeted for launch during FY2017.
+?
+Focus on execution and revenue recognition: There are 12 residential projects currently in execution having a developable area of 5.87 million sq ft.
+There are another 5 residential projects having a developable area of 2.16 million sq ft which are in various stages of design and approval and are targeted for launch during the coming quarters.
 This represents a huge growth in the intensity of the business and correspondingly on the revenue and profits of the Company.
 We are now focused on staying ahead on the cash collection cycle and accelerate execution.
 The consumers are highly discerning and the market is competitive.
 For success in the market place timeliness and quality of delivery are the differentiators.

+?
 Design and Innovation: The Company has always focused on building a strong brand recall and differentiating itself from the competitors by continuous investments in new design and innovation for projects.
-Our association with leading firms like KPF, WATG, Callison, RK Associates and Chadvarkar & Thacker help us develop projects which provide our customers a unique living experience.
+Our association with leading firms like KPF, WATG, Callison, RK Associates and CnT help us develop projects which provide our customers a unique living experience.

-Customer Relationship - Enhance customer experience at each of their touch points starting with at the stage at which we interact with them to assist in selection of a home till the time it is handed over and thereafter when we provide maintenance services.
+?
+Customer Relationship Enhance customer experience at each of their touch points starting with at the stage at which we interact with them to assist in selection of a home till the time it is handed over.

 Human Resources Development